-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- limited partnership
+- limited liability partnership

 - e A form of business ownership in which the business is considered a legal entity that is separate and distinct from its owners

 - The basic rules governing how a corporation is organized and how it conducts its business

-5 True/False Questions
+5 True/False questions

 articles of incorporations → The document filed with a state government to establish the existence of a new corporation.